Insurers Hand Out Cash and Gifts To Sway Brokers Who Sell Employer Health Plans

 Butler suspects the previous broker encouraged the hospital benefits because they came with a sizable commission.
 He sells the same type of policies for the same insurer, so he knows the plan came with a 40 percent commission in the first year.
 That means about $40,000 of the employer's premium went into the broker's pocket.

 Butler and other brokers say the insurance companies offer huge commissions to promote lucrative supplemental plans like dental, vision and disability.
-The total commissions on a supplemental cancer plan one insurer offered come to 57 percent, Butler says.
+The total commissions on a supplemental cancer plan that one insurer offered came to 57 percent, Butler says.

-These massive year-one commissions lead some unscrupulous brokers to "churn" their supplemental benefits, Butler says, convincing employers to jump between insurers every year for the same type of benefits.
+These massive year-one commissions lead some unscrupulous brokers to "churn" their supplemental benefits, Butler says, persuading employers to jump among insurers every year for the same type of benefits.
 The insurers don't mind, Butler says, because the employers end up paying the tab.
 Brokers may also "product dump," Butler says, which means pushing employers to sign employees up for multiple types of voluntary supplemental coverage, which brings them a hefty commission on each product.

 Carl Schuessler, a broker in Atlanta who is certified by the Rosetta group, says he likes to help employers find out how much profit insurers are making on their premiums.
 Some states require insurers to provide the information, so when he took over the account for the Gasparilla Inn, an island resort on the Gulf Coast of Florida, he obtained the report for the company's recent three years of coverage with UnitedHealthcare.
 He learned that the insurer had only paid out in claims about 65 percent of what the Inn had paid in premiums.

-But in those same years the insurer had increased the Inn's premiums, says Glenn Price, its chief financial officer.
+But in those same years, the insurer had increased the inn's premiums, says Glenn Price, its chief financial officer.
 "It's tough to swallow" increases to our premium when the insurer is making healthy profits, Price says.
 UnitedHealthcare declined to comment.

-Schuessler, who is paid by the Inn, helped it transition to a self-funded plan, meaning the company bears the cost of the health care bills.
-Price says the Inn went from spending about $1 million a year to about $700,000, with lower costs and better benefits for employees, and no increases in three years.
+Schuessler, who is paid by the inn, helped it transition to a self-funded plan, meaning the company bears the cost of the health care bills.
+Price says the inn went from spending about $1 million a year to about $700,000, with lower costs and better benefits for employees, and no increases in three years.

 A need for regulation

-Despite the important function of brokers as middlemen, there's been scant examination of their role in the marketplace.
+Despite the important function of brokers as middlemen, there has been scant examination of their role in the marketplace.

 Don Reiman, head of a Boise, Idaho, broker agency and a financial planner, says the federal government should require health benefit brokers to adhere to the same regulation he sees in the finance arena.
 The Employee Retirement Income Security Act, better known as ERISA, requires retirement plan advisers to disclose to employers all compensation that's related to their plans, exposing potential conflicts.